50Wliu/Universal-build.xml/README.md

 Universal build.xml
 ===================
-**IMPORTANT**:  I've temporarily suspended work on this project, sorry guys, especially my 2 stargazers :(  I've been *very* busy working on other projects for my [gaming community](http://www.50dkp.com/), mainly on [this](https://github.com/50DKP/FF2) project.
-I'll probably return to work once I stabilize that.  *Hopefully*.
-Again, really sorry!
+Update 11/25/2013 A.D.: So, I'm back.
+Still pretty tied up with my other projects (and there's more than before), but I've managed to get some spare time to work on this :)

-A universal build.xml for Minecraft mods that are using Ant to compile.
+A universal build.xml for Minecraft mods that use Ant to compile.

 **LATEST STABLE VERSION**: 4.1.1 (1/18/2013 A.D.
 5:28 P.M.)

 **LATEST UNSTABLE VERSION**: 5.0.0pre2 (1/31/2013 A.D.
 8:57 P.M.)

 I'm assuming that if you're here, you're either a MC mod developer, or just someone eager to use a better build.xml :P